Aside from the regular salary we receive every month, some ships provide extra income opportunities for their crew.

 To pass the vetting process, the whole crew must gear up and keep the vessel on the highest safety standard as they can.
 It’s a team effort.

-Others even double the amount if the ship got zero observation especially from oil majors.
+Others even double the amount if the ship got zero observation, especially from oil majors.

-On my experience, we were given $100.00 to $150.00.
+In my experience, we were given $100.00 to $150.00.
 Though the preparation was stressful, we were compensated very nicely.

 3. Shipyard/ Drydock Bonus

-Cargo holds, cargo tanks, fuel tanks, chain lockers, ballast tanks, cofferdams and all others are also opened, checked and inspected.
+Cargo holds cargo tanks, fuel tanks, chain lockers, ballast tanks, cofferdams, and all others are also opened, checked, and inspected.
 Repairs are made whenever applicable.

 For tanker ships, hot work may be made on deck.